IIIF/api/source/auth/2.0/index.md

 ### 1.1.
 Terminology
 {: #terminology}

-This specification distinguishes between two different types of resource:
+This specification distinguishes between two types of resource:

-* __IIIF API Resources__ are the Manifests, Collections and other resources described by the IIIF [Presentation API][prezi-api], including external Annotation Pages, and the [image information][image30-information] document (info.json) provided by the [IIIF Image API][image-api].
+* __IIIF API resources__: the Manifests, Collections and other resources described by the IIIF [Presentation API][prezi-api], including external Annotation Pages, and the [image information][image30-information] document (info.json) provided by the [IIIF Image API][image-api].
+These resources are typically loaded directly by JavaScript using the `fetch` API or `XMLHttpRequest` interface.
-* __Content Resources__ are images, videos, PDFs and other resources that are linked from IIIF Manifests, Annotation Pages and other IIIF API Resources.
+* __Content resources__: images, videos, PDFs and other resources that are linked from IIIF Manifests, Annotation Pages and other IIIF API resources.
 This includes image responses (e.g., tiles for deep zoom) from the [IIIF Image API][image-api].

-From the point of view of a browser-based application, Content Resources are usually loaded indirectly via browser interpretation of HTML elements, whereas IIIF API Resources are typically loaded directly by JavaScript using the `fetch` API or `XMLHttpRequest` interface.
-The [Cross Origin Resource Sharing][org-w3c-cors] (CORS) specification describes the different security rules that apply to the interactions with these types of resource. <!-- mention script-driven scenarios here? e.g., HTML Canvas, av fragment requests via hls.js and similar? -->
+These resources are typically loaded indirectly via browser interpretation of HTML elements.

-This specification introduces five additional concepts:
+This specification uses the following terms:

- * The __authorizing aspect__ of the request that a content provider uses to authorize a request for a Content Resource.
-This is very often a cookie used as a credential, but can be other features of the request.
+* __Authorizing aspect__: the aspect of the request that a content provider uses to authorize a request for a content resource.
+This is often a cookie used as a credential, but can be another aspect of the request, such as the IP address.
- * The __access token__, a proxy for this __authorizing aspect__ that can be seen by a IIIF client, without revealing to the client what that __authorizing aspect__ is.
+* __Access token__: a proxy for the authorizing aspect of the request.
+An access token can be seen by a IIIF client without revealing to the client what the authorizing aspect is.
- * The __token service__ from which the client obtains this token.
-The client needs to present to the token service the same __authorizing aspect__ that the browser will present to the corresponding Content Resource.
- * The __probe service__, an endpoint defined by this specification that the client uses to learn about the user's relationship to the resource the probe service is for.
-An access-controlled Content Resource has a probe service.
-An [image information][image30-information] document (info.json) also has a probe service, if the image responses it produces are access-controlled.
- * The __original resource__ is the Content Resource or Image Information Document for which a probe service is declared.

-Clients obtain an __access token__ from a __token service__ and then send the __access token__ to a __probe service__.
+ * __HTTP(S)__: the HTTP or HTTPS URI scheme and internet protocol.

+The terms _array_, _JSON object_, _number_, and _string_ in this document are to be interpreted as defined by the [Javascript Object Notation (JSON)][org-rfc-8259] specification.

 The key words _MUST_, _MUST NOT_, _REQUIRED_, _SHALL_, _SHALL NOT_, _SHOULD_, _SHOULD NOT_, _RECOMMENDED_, _MAY_, and _OPTIONAL_ in this document are to be interpreted as described in [RFC 2119][org-rfc-2119].